elijahchurch/Roboger-Neighborhood/README.md

     [0, **"Beep!"**, "Boop!", "Won't you be my neighbor!",4,5,6,7,8,9,**"Beep!"**]

 **Test:** "It should replace any number that has a '1' as a digit to 'Beep!'"\
-    Note: At this point, the function is now creating elements as strings, but to make it less confusing for me I am still referring to the elements as a number, and will do so going forward.\
+    Note: At this point, the function is now creating elements as strings, but to make it less confusing for me I am referring to the elements as a number, and will do so going forward.\
 **Code:** roboGreeting(15)\
 **Expected Output:**
     [0, **"Beep!"**, "Boop!", "Won't you be my neighbor!",4,5,6,7,8,9,**"Beep!"**, **"Beep!"**,**"Beep!"**,**"Beep!"**,**"Beep!"**,**"Beep!"**,]